alexlawrence/reznik/README.md

 ###Output

-The generated list can be output as JSON, XML or plain text.
+The generated list can be output as JSON or plain text.
 It contains all defined modules, all of their dependencies, all errors occurred during the evaluation and some information messages.
+Depending on the configured options a list of flattened and/or inverted dependencies will also be included.

 Example modules: